debhere/Predict-Crypto-Price/README.md

 ## Dataset

 Data collection is a key step in any machine learning initiative.
-The dataset contains 6 month worth of bitcoin ohlc (open, high, low, close) prices over a granularity of 5 mins.
+The dataset contains 9 month (till Oct 6, 2024) worth of bitcoin ohlc (open, high, low, close) prices over a granularity of 5 mins.

 In order to do that, the coinbase api https://docs.cdp.coinbase.com/exchange/reference/exchangerestapi_getproductcandles is invoked and the data is stored in a local sql-server database.